richker/prime-queue-hub/README.md

 - Retrieve the status and result of specific jobs.
 - Cancel specific jobs.
 - Asynchronous job processing using Bull queue.
-- Efficient prime number calculation using the Sieve of Eratosthenes algorithm.
+- Dynamic prime number calculation based on a threshold:
+   - Uses the Sieve of Eratosthenes algorithm for numbers below the threshold.
+   - Uses the Miller-Rabin test for numbers at or above the threshold.
+- Comprehensive error handling and logging for debugging and monitoring.
+- Input validation to ensure data integrity.

 ## Prerequisites